SSWConsulting/SSW.Roles/Design.md

 ##  UI/UX Designer
-- I have at least 3 years' experience
+- I have 1-3 years' experience
 - I have excellent visual design skills with an eye for detail

 - I can build/gather requirements from client conversations